 - When was your blood pressure last checked?

 If your raised blood pressure is well controlled and you have recent readings (in the last 3 months) of between 90/60 and 120/80, most insurance companies would accept your application at standard rates (no increase to your originally quoted premium), so long as there are no additional risk factors, explained below.
-Therefore, if your latest blood pressure readings are within a 'normal range' (90/60 to 120/80) and your condition is well-controlled, it would be wise to go with the company that provides the cheapest quote.
-Check out our article 'Types of life insurance explained' which explains how to guarantee the cheapest life insurance quotes, including how to get £50 cashback.
+Therefore, if your latest blood pressure readings are within a 'normal range' (90/60 to 120/80) and your health condition is well-controlled, it would be wise to go with the company that provides the cheapest quote.
+Check out our article 'Types of life insurance explained' which explains how to guarantee the cheapest life insurance quotes, including how to get up to £100 cashback.

 High blood pressure - Additional factors that may cause an increase in your life insurance premiums